freshpaint-io/appsflyer-segment-android-plugin/Readme.md

 ## <a id="adding_events"> Track

-When you call `track`, Segment translates it automatically and sends the event to AppsFlyer.
+When you call `track`, Freshpaint translates it automatically and sends the event to AppsFlyer.

-Segment includes all the event properties as callback parameters on the AppsFlyer event, and automatically translates `properties.revenue` to the appropriate AppsFlyer purchase event properties based on Segment's spec’d properties.
+Freshpaint includes all the event properties as callback parameters on the AppsFlyer event, and automatically translates `properties.revenue` to the appropriate AppsFlyer purchase event properties based on Freshpaint's spec’d properties.

-Finally, Segment automatically uses AppsFlyer’s transactionId-based de-duplication when sending an an `orderId`.
+Finally, Freshpaint automatically uses AppsFlyer’s transactionId-based de-duplication when sending an an `orderId`.

 Purchase Event Example: